 Failing a course is likely to extend the duration of your study.
-This may have Conformation of Enrolment (CoE) and visa implications if you are no longer able to complete your studies by the end date listed on your CoE.
+This may have Confirmation of Enrolment (CoE) and visa implications if you are no longer able to complete your studies by the end date listed on your CoE.

 USC will not report you to the Department of Home Affairs (DOHA) unless you have been excluded and have had the opportunity to access the University's complaints and appeals processes as set out in the Student Grievance Resolution - Governing Policy.

 However, even if you are not excluded or reported to DOHA, it is important to understand that this will have an impact on your study plan, as you may be required to take the failed courses again in order to complete your program.
 This may affect your ability to finish your program within the required time (see ‘Completing within the standard duration’) and attract additional fees.

 USC monitors student progress at the end of each study period and will advise students who are identified for monitored enrolment (MAP Stage 2) using the criteria set out in the Monitoring Academic Progress and Exclusion – Procedures.
-This will generally be if you have a Grade Point Average (GPA) of 3.0 or less, fail the same course for a second time or have a failed a Work Integrated Learning (WIL) placement course.
+This will generally be if you have a Grade Point Average (GPA) of 3.0 or less, fail the same course for a second time or have failed a Work Integrated Learning (WIL) placement course.

 Students on monitored enrolment will receive communication from Student Central and will be expected to develop an Academic Improvement Plan to assist with their academic achievement.
 They are also strongly encouraged to seek support and assistance from Academic Skills and/or Student Wellbeing services.